 check your DNA kit's own website for matches?

 do you have close relatives on there?
 If not then prioritise the largest matches (biggest segment) or 'percentage DNA in common' (best would be both scenarios).
-Close matches will help identify parts of your DNA to help with future matches - see Strategies
+Close matches will help identify parts of your DNA to parents and grandparents and help with smaller and then future matches - see Strategies.

 Eight - Use the results to contact anyone of interest on your site, try to reciprocate help and be honest about what you know and what you do not know.
 We all have different skills but it will help communication.
 You will not know whether you are contacting an expert or a complete beginner.
-Try to be open and honest but take no abuse from anyone and report it if you find it!?
+In a rare event, someone may find your enquiry intrusive.
+People can get possessive about "their" relatives but take no abuse from anyone and report it if you find it!?
+Always offer an opportunity to resolve any conflict before reporting if possible.
+Initial reactions may have cooled by then?

 Nine - Use any tools that the website provides (See below)